 Experimentally, polariton propagation has been investigated by means of optical microscopy.
-While stationary microscopy measurements provided information on the distance over which polaritons propagate,\cite{Lerario2017,Zakharko2018,Forrest2020,Berghuis2022} transient microscopy also yielded insight into the time evolution of the propagation.\cite{Freixanet2000,Rozenman2018,Pandya2021,Pandya2022} In these experiments, the strongly coupled systems were excited either resonantly into the bright polaritonic states,\cite{Pandya2021,Pandya2022} or off-resonantly into an uncoupled molecular electronic state.\cite{Lerario2017,Rozenman2018,Forrest2020,Berghuis2022} To understand the effect of the initial excitation on polariton-mediated transport, we performed simulations under both conditions.
+While stationary microscopy measurements provides information on the distance over which polaritons propagate~\cite{Lerario2017,Zakharko2018,Forrest2020,Berghuis2022}, transient microscopy also yields insight into the time evolution of the propagation~\cite{Freixanet2000,Rozenman2018,Pandya2021,Pandya2022,Xu2022,Balasubrahmaniyam2023,Jin2023}.
+In these experiments the strongly-coupled systems were excited either resonantly into the bright polaritonic states~\cite{Pandya2021,Pandya2022}, or off-resonantly into an uncoupled molecular electronic state~\cite{Lerario2017,Rozenman2018,Forrest2020,Berghuis2022,Balasubrahmaniyam2023}.
+To understand the effect of the excitation on polariton-mediated transport, we performed simulations for both initial conditions.